mohammadruman/Kampus-Eats/README.md

 ---

 # Kampus-Eats 🍴
-A comprehensive **campus food court management system** that streamlines food ordering and enhances the dining experience for students and staff.
+A comprehensive **campus food court management system For Kiit University** that streamlines food ordering and enhances the dining experience for students and staff.
 The project offers a user-friendly interface for customers and powerful administrative tools for efficient order and menu management.

 ---

 ## 📌 Features
 ### User Panel
 - View menu items, categorized by meals (e.g., breakfast, lunch, extras).
-- Place orders seamlessly with a straightforward interface.
+- Place Pre orders seamlessly with a straightforward interface.
 - Responsive design for accessibility across devices.

-### Admin Panel
-- Add, update, and delete menu items efficiently.
-- Manage orders and track order history.
-- Secure login for administrators to ensure data privacy.

 ### Additional Highlights
 - Clean and minimalistic UI for a smooth user experience.